outcomesinsights/conceptql/doc/spec.md

 ### Date Literals
-For situations where we need to represent pre-defined date ranges, we can use "date literal" nodes.
+For situations where we need to represent pre-defined date ranges, we can use "date literal" operators.

 #### date_range
 - Takes a hash with two elements: { start: \<date-format\>, end: \<date-format\> }